ascorbic/unpic-img/packages/astro/README.md

 # `@unpic/astro` 🖼 📐

-A high-performance, responsive image component for [Astro](https://astro.build/).
+A high-performance, responsive image service and component library for [Astro](https://astro.build/).
 Automatically supports most image CDNs and CMSs with no build step needed.

+`@unpic/astro` has two parts, which can be used independently but work best
+together:

+- A **component library** which provides a `<Image>` component and a `<Source>` component for art direction.
+- An **Astro image service**, which allows you to use the regular Astro Image component unchanged, and have it automatically generate the correct srcset and attributes for all images.

 ## Features